Social Contribution and Regional Co-Creation

 Local communities

-As part of the education on social contribution, young employees are invited to interact with users of facilities for people with disabilities and elderly people at a geriatric healthcare facility.
+As part of the education we provide on social contribution, we have young employees interact with users of facilities for people with disabilities, and with elderly people at geriatric healthcare facilities.

 Recreation at a geriatric health facility